 Having the Electoral College as part of the United States system of government has brought the following features of American politics to the forefront, notably during 2000, 2016 and 2020 Presidential elections.

-Battleground states (also called swing states) are those states that can be won by either major party in a Presidential election.
-In current politics, most states consistently award their electoral votes to either the Democratic (e.g., Massachusetts, California, New York) or the Republican (e.g., Texas, Oklahoma, Montana) Party's candidate.
-Other states - battleground states - can be won by either party, depending on the candidate.
+Swing states (also known as battleground states) are states be won by either major party in a Presidential election.
+Spectator states are those states that consistently award their electoral votes to either the Democratic (e.g., Massachusetts, California, New York) or the Republican (e.g., Texas, Oklahoma, Montana) candidate.
+Most states are spectator states in Presidential elections, while victory in swing states depends on the candidate.
 Barack Obama won Ohio in 2008 and 2012; Donald Trump won the state in 2016.
-No Republican candidate has ever won the White House without winning Ohio's electoral votes; no Democratic candidate since 1964 has won the Presidency without a victory in Ohio.
+No Republican candidate has ever won the White House without winning Ohio's electoral votes; since 1964, only Joe Biden as a Democratic candidate has won the Presidency without a victory in Ohio.

+The status of states between swing and spectator is evolving.
 The FiveThirtyEight blog (Is the Election Map Changing?
-August 28, 2020) looked at how 16 battleground states voted in the last 5 Presidential elections and found that Iowa and Ohio have moved more sharply Republican while Arizona moved toward the Democrats.
+August 28, 2020) looked at how 16 swing or battleground states voted in the last 5 Presidential elections and found that Iowa and Ohio have moved more sharply Republican while Arizona moved toward the Democrats.
 In addition, while Maine and Michigan have moved away from the Democrats, Colorado and Virginia moved toward the Democrats.
-Florida and its 29 electoral votes remains a perennial swing state; every Presidential winner since 1964 has won Florida.
+Florida and its 29 electoral votes remains a perennial swing state; every Presidential winner except Joe Biden since 1964 has won Florida.

 In the electoral college system, the candidate with the most popular votes is not necessarily the winner, as was the case in the 1824, 1876, 1888, 2000 and 2016 Presidential elections.
 UNCOVER: 2000 and Other Disputed Elections in U.S. History looks at this topic in more depth as does Disputed Elections in American Politics from the resourcesforhistoryteachers wiki.